Sacramento Car Accident Lawyer

-Your attorney will handle communication with the insurance company.
+Your auto accident attorney will handle communication with the insurance company.
 Insurance adjusters will work quickly to get your case settled and will often look for ways to blame you for the accident.
-Your attorney will not let this happen and will gather all of the evidence necessary to secure the compensation you deserve.
+Our law office will not let this happen and will gather all of the evidence necessary to secure the compensation you deserve.
 From medical expenses to pain and suffering — we will fight for every cent you deserve.

-- Our Sacramento car accident attorneys have been successfully obtaining compensation on behalf of injured clients since 1959.
+- Our Sacramento personal injury lawyers have been successfully obtaining compensation on behalf of injured clients in Northern California since 1959.

 - Having recovered over $1 billion in results for our clients, we are considered one of the most successful personal injury law firms in the nation.

 - We are not afraid to take your case to trial if necessary, and we have a full-time physician on staff to aid in proving your injuries in court.
 We keep your best interests in mind.